stela2502/Singularity_Tutorial/docs/RunThroughImageSmith.md

 You could, of course, copy the whole building area to your home directory, but it is a lot of data and might not fit into your Lunarc allowance if you have no data project registered there.

 Instead of copying the sandbox and image files, I recommend you create a new Git project and upload your definition files, scripts, and Makefile to either GitHub or any other Git server.
+The sandbox can be regenerated from the image and the image is already saved to your home folder.

 The Blueprint includes a `.gitignore` in the path that will exclude both the sandbox and the image from being uploaded to Git.